 They might be interrupted by a billboard on their journey to work, by an unsolicited email in the office, and then by a sales call at the weekend.

 People don’t want this anymore.
 For example, more than a fifth of internet users in the UK now use ad-blocking software, according to this 2016 survey.

 Inbound rejects this constant interruption and takes the opposite approach.
-Inbound marketing efforts are only seen by those to whom it is relevant, and the marketing focuses on providing useful information.
+Inbound marketing efforts are only seen by those to whom they're relevant, and the marketing focuses on providing useful information.